hulltbass/hull-optimizely/assets/readme.md

 ![Manage API](./images/FindingAPIToken.png "Finding API Token")

 Copy the API key and then go back to the connector in Hull where you can then paste it to the empty API Key field.
+If there isn't an API token already there you will have to hit "Generate" on the right hand side of the same page.

 ![Manage API](./images/HullAPI.png "Hull API")